MOSH-Insa-Toulouse/BoulardBourdonTarrade/README.md

 # Projet Capteur
-TODO: Write a project description
+This project is a Master's degree project at INSA - Toulouse.

   - [Installation](#installation)
   - [Usage](#usage)